technofocus-pte/secprodfndtndepth/Labs/Lab 01/Lab 01 - Securing identities with Microsoft Entra ID.md

     ![](./media/a31.png)

+## Summary

-## Summary:
+Summary:

-In this lab we enabled user risk policy, created a conditional access policy to block a user from accessing a cloud app, and explored the Identity Secure Score.
+In this lab, you've redeemed an Azure Pass and implemented Multi-factor Authentication, enhancing account security within the Azure environment.
+Then, you've configured Conditional Access policy in Microsoft Entra, blocking a specific user from accessing the Sway application.
+This lab provides foundational steps for securing cloud resources and managing user access through advanced policies.